-- It sets out in detail with appropriate classification the elements of cost
+- It sets out in detail with the appropriate classification of the elements of cost.

-- It may also be used to fix the amount of production of profit sharing bonus when such schemes are in force
+- It may also be used to fix the amount of production of profit-sharing bonuses when such schemes are in force.

 Key Points of Cost of Goods Manufactured Statement (COGM)